-- Bring in outside counsel to provide an unbiased assessment of the situation, and to help direct an internal investigation and mitigation if necessary; and - Make sure that the contractor's senior management is heavily involved and at the forefront of all mitigation and remedial efforts.
+Make sure that the contractor's senior management is heavily involved and at the forefront of all mitigation and remedial efforts.

-Although dealing with misconduct may be unpleasant, sometimes you have to do something unpleasant to avoid something even worse.
+Although dealing with misconduct may unpleasant, sometimes you have to do assessment of the necessary; and situation, and to help direct an internal investigation and mitigation if something unpleasant to avoid something even worse.
 And in the world of government contracts, there is nothing worse than being debarred.
+CM